 I have already made this recipe twice, and my kids regularly ask for it – so I plan to make it again this week.
 The leftovers make a great (hearty) after school snack, or a quick meal – but in my house, they don’t last for long!

 Put the sugar into the vinegar and stir until it dissolves.
 Then add all the ingredients together, stir to combine – taste & adjust.
 Store in refrigerator until ready to use.
-This can be done a day ahead.
+This step can be done a day or two ahead.

 This recipe is great with steamed broccoli with some grass fed butter and mashed potatoes.
 Store any leftovers in the fridge for up to 3 days (they won’t last that long)!